Mahi-markus/Inventory_Management/README.md

 3. select the location.csv file given in the github
 4. confirm the import

+In the location.csv file parent id is kept null but you can also put a valid parent id there from your database.

 ### Dummy Data example to for tables or models
 1. **Dummy data for location:**
 ```bash